 Chromebooks and Hotspots

-All our branches have Chromebooks and Wi-Fi Hotspots you can borrow for 2 weeks.
+All our branches have Chromebooks and Wi-Fi Hotspots you can borrow.
+Hotspots can be placed on hold and check out for 3 weeks.
+Chromebooks cannot be placed on hold and check out for 2 weeks.
 It is possible to check them out separately or together, depending on your preference and branch availability.
+Call your local branch for more information.

 Add a comment to: Staying Connected: Resources for Older Adults